 Egypt: Christians Face Harassment, Violence in Attempting to Rebuild Church

-Coptic Orthodox Christians in the small village of Samalout, 137 miles south of Cairo, unexpectedly received permission from local authorities to rebuild their destroyed church building.
+Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Orthodox Christians in the small village of Samalout, 137 miles south of Cairo, unexpectedly received permission from local authorities to rebuild their destroyed church building.
 Permits to build or rebuild local village churches in Egypt are rarely granted and usually bring strong Muslim opposition.

 However, when the construction work started last week, Muslim extremists in the village stirred up a group to forcibly stop the work.
 Eventually, the Samalout police department called for a meeting between leaders from the church and more than 100 Muslims from the village who didn’t want the church rebuilt.
 Police attempted to persuade the angry crowd to allow the construction of the church to take place with without opposition.